 Seizures may affect consciousness, emotions, sensation, vision, and muscle control.
 Repeated or prolonged seizures may lead to injury or severe lack of oxygen.

 With the aid of a neurologist, parents can learn how to manage and properly medicate seizure activity.
 Medications must be monitored and changed often.
 The manner of weaning from one medication and replacing with another is extremely important with some medications.
 Care must be taken to prevent adverse drug interventions, especially when new medications are prescribed by other doctors.

-When meeting discussing the child’s seizures with medical practitioners, parents will need to provide information about how long the episodes typically last, what body parts are affected, the type of seizure, possible triggers, and how the child behaved during the seizure.
+When meeting to discuss the child’s seizures with medical practitioners, parents will need to provide information about how long the episodes typically last, what body parts are affected, the type of seizure, possible triggers, and how the child behaved during the seizure.

 - Presence and severity of intellectual disability

 - Inability to speak intelligible words

 - Inability to interact with peers

 It is unclear whether reduced cognitive function itself is the cause of diminished life expectancy, or the sign of a more severe level of impairment.

 Impaired visual function is linked to diminished life span in children with Cerebral Palsy.
 Current studies are focused on determining whether the actual visual impairment is responsible for shortened life expectancy, or whether visual impairment is indicative of a separate brain injury that may be life threatening in itself.
 Some believe visual impairment may accompany severe cases of Cerebral Palsy, which combined might indicate a risk to life expectancy.

 Respiratory functioning, as well as swallowing and chewing difficulties, is a factor in reduced life expectancy for children with Cerebral Palsy.
 Respiratory distress makes it difficult for the body to function and can lead to life-threatening heart conditions.
 Severity and frequency of respiratory infection is a significant factor.